dinguschan-owo/Helios/README.md

 3. open the file in your browser (broser in a browser haha).
 4. go crazy!

-alternativly alternativly: *Note: This method will create a temporary Helios instance, and you will have to repeat these steps everytime you close or reset the tabs, unless you download the HTML
+alternativly alternativly:

 1. copy and the entirerty of `Helios-Offline.html`, or copy `index.html`, `style.css`, and `script.js` seperartly
 2. visit ANY online WYSIWYG HTML editor (Webmaker/CodeBeautify/OnlineHtmlEditor/Codepen/etc.)
 3. paste and replace `<style>` and `<script>` tags where appropriate (not nessasary if you copied `Helios-Offline.html`
 4. enjoy uncesored local browsing!

+***Note: This last method will create a temporary Helios instance, and you will have to repeat these steps everytime you close or reset the tabs, unless you download the HTML**

 ## ***`Deploy This Project`***
 Vercel: